 Chair: Chris Drovandi (email@example.com)

-Assistant Chair: currently vacant (to apply for the position please contact the Co-Chair)
+Assistant Chair: currently vacant (to apply for the position please contact the Chair)

-Currently, 300 SSA members (43% of all SSA members) are subscribed to the Bayesian Statistics section and the associated bayes-info3 mailing list, which we use to post updates regarding Bayesian events and news.
+Currently, 300 SSA members (43% of all SSA members) are subscribed to the Bayesian Statistics section and the associated bayes-info mailing list, which we use to post updates regarding Bayesian events and news.
 The Section has organised and promoted various workshops, short courses and seminars held across Australia.
+The Section has also sponsored visits to Australia for internationally renowned Bayesian researchers to facilitate knowledge-gain and new collaborations.
 Of particular note is the active Bayesian Discussion Group and book reading associated with the Queensland Branch.